wmluke/angular-flash/readme.md

 ## Flash

-A flash service and directive for setting a displaying flash messages.
+A flash service and directive for setting and displaying flash messages.
 Specifically, the flash service is a publisher of flash messages and the flash directive is a subscriber to flash messages.
 The flash directive leverages the Twitter Bootstrap Alert component.

 ### Usage